-- Pupils are not allowed to leave the site during the school day, unless accompanied by a known parent/carer for a specified reason.
-If a pupil has to leave the school during the day for illness or a parent is required to collect them for a medical appointment, they must sign out at the School Office.
-Where there are known medical appointments, parents must notify the school in advance. - Pupils are not allowed to leave the site during the school day, unless accompanied by staff members (written agreement by the Headteacher) to attend a school visit, an off-site scheduled lesson, or a sporting fixture.
+- Pupils are not allowed to leave the site during the school day, unless accompanied by a known parent/carer for a specified reason or to attend a school visit, an off-site scheduled lesson, or a sporting fixture. - If a pupil has to leave the school during the day for illness or a parent is required to collect them for a medical appointment, they must sign out at the School Office.
+Where there are known medical appointments, parents must notify the school in advance. - Year 11s are permitted off site into the local area at lunch and break time, and must sign in and out at reception.
+Parents are asked to give their consent and pupils sign a code of conduct agreement.